Linguistics

 linguistics.northwestern.edu

-Linguistics is the scientific study of language, its structure and function as a means of communication, its acquisition, and the mental and physiological processes involved in its use.
+Linguistics is the scientific study of language, examining its structures, its social functions, how it is used to convey meaning, how it is acquired and processed in the mind and brain, and how it evolves over timespans of individuals and societies.
 Knowledge of the structure, origins, and functions of language can provide deep insight into human nature and behavior.
-The major in linguistics prepares students for professional studies in law, medicine, technology, data science, education, and business, as well as for graduate work in linguistics, cognitive science, and related disciplines.
+The major and minor in linguistics prepare students for careers in technology, consulting, education, marketing and advertising, and behavioral research among man other possibilities.
+Students also are well prepared for graduate work in linguistics, speech-language pathology, cognitive science, and related disciplines.

 Through their Linguistics courses, students will learn about language as a complex system with formal, cognitive, social and physical aspects.
 Students will explore the deep commonalities and systematic variation among diverse languages and speakers, as observed at multiple levels of linguistic organization, including sounds, words, sentences and discourses.
 Linguistics students will learn how the scientific method is used to develop theories based on empirical evidence, and refine their ability to communicate the scientific understanding of language and linguistic theories in written and oral presentations.

 Linguistics majors are encouraged to participate in faculty research and to develop independent research.
-Students often enhance their linguistics major through interdisciplinary studies in cognitive science, communication sciences and disorders, psychology, philosophy, international studies, mathematics, or computer science.
-Students with a strong record in their major courses and an interest in pursuing linguistics at the graduate level are encouraged to enroll in 400-level courses.
+Students often enhance their linguistics major through interdisciplinary studies in cognitive science, computer science, communication sciences and disorders, psychology, philosophy, mathematics, or by studying world languages.

 All 200-level linguistics courses have an experimental requirement.
 Students may fulfill this requirement by participating in any combination of two one-hour experiments or video showings.
 The experiments will be part of ongoing departmental research and illustrate features of language structure and use relevant to topics covered in the core linguistics curriculum.
 Similarly, the videos will be on topics covered in the core curriculum.